 - Seven of the 11 have no penalty APR, meaning they won’t raise a cardholder’s interest rate for missing payments.
 That’s important since young cardholders are prone to financial mistakes.
 A 2012 study by the Federal Reserve Bank of Richmond found that cardholders under 21 were more likely to experience minor delinquencies (30 to 60 days past due), but less likely to experience more serious delinquencies than older cardholders.

 - Two cards have tools specifically designed to help students learn to pay on time.
-The Capital One Journey card rewards students for paying on time each month by giving them an extra 0.25 percent cash back.
+The Journey® Student Rewards from Capital One® card rewards students for paying on time each month by giving them an extra 0.25 percent cash back.
 And the Discover It Chrome for Students waives your first late payment fee.

 Christine Lindstrom, higher education program director at U.S. Public Interest Research Group, said student complaints about credit cards have dropped dramatically since the CARD Act went into effect.
 “Before, we had students calling in all the time about their tactics,” she said, noting that campus debit cards have become a bigger problem.
 “I don’t think I’ve gotten a complaint about credit cards since 2008.”

 Johnson said he’s seen a shift in the way financial institutions think about college-age customers: “They’ve realized that encouraging consumers to take on irresponsible amounts of credit is a short-term path to profitability, but in the long term it ends up harming the industry and creating the need for regulation like the CARD Act.”

 Instead, he said, issuers are focusing on creating customers who are using credit products responsibly and who will remain loyal as their income grows.
 “The theory is that in five or 10 years, a lot of these students will be prime, very profitable customers,” he said.

 Other findings about student cards